 The narrative methods are also striking.
 A conventional shape is imparted by the fact that the story line follows the period of the summer renting of a country house: the opening is when the rental is taken up; and some of the sections into which the story is divided refer to the length of the rental: “We have been here two weeks…”; “Well, the Fourth of July is over!” ; “Hurrah!
 This is the last day,….” (the climax of events).
 Five sections are present, each one introduced by a phrase such as these.
 Try to find them all!

-• first, material elements of confinement: the house, the room in which the narrator is largely confined, the wallpaper and its pattern, the garden and other surrounds of the house,
+- first, material instruments of confinement: the house, the room in which the narrator is largely confined, the wallpaper and its pattern, the garden and other surrounds of the house,

-• secondly, other characters who have become elements of control: John; the narrator’s brother who is also a doctor; Dr Weir Mitchell; Mary, who has taken over the mothering of the narrator’s child; and Jennie, John’s sister, “a perfect and enthusiastic housekeeper” (17).
-Those assumed to be loving family members and friends have in reality become jailers.
+- secondly, other characters are revealed as instruments of control: John; the narrator’s brother who is also a doctor; Dr Weir Mitchell; Mary, who has taken over the mothering of the narrator’s child; and Jennie, John’s sister, “a perfect and enthusiastic housekeeper” (17).
+Those assumed to be loving family members and friends are in reality become jailers.

-“The Yellow Wallpaper” progresses by selecting one of these “elements” for description at random, and then dropping it in favour of another selection.
-Sometimes the description of an element will occupy several brief paragraphs, sometimes only a few lines.
+“The Yellow Wallpaper” progresses by selecting one of the “instruments” for description at random, and then dropping it in favour of another selection.
+Sometimes the description of an instrument will occupy several brief paragraphs, sometimes only a few lines.
 The disjointedness resulting from this narrative style is a leading and unique characteristic of the story.
-The shapelessness of her narration invites reading as an external copy, a paradigm or a making concrete, of the narrator’s disjointed mental condition.
+The shapelessness and unpredictability of her narrative invites reading as an external copy, a paradigm or a making concrete, of the narrator’s disjointed mental condition.
 It is a material representation of her diminishing powers of concentration, her mental fragmentation.
 Alternatively, it can be seen to reflect the hostile conditions under which she writes.

 In addition, the movement of the story is governed by two contradictory impulses, so that pondering it can be an experience like vertigo.
 These contradictory impulses are:

-2. on the other hand, quite simply, the limiting of information, the giving of contradictory facts, and information that cannot be interpreted with any certainty.
+- on the other hand, quite simply, the limiting of information, the giving of contradictory facts, and information that cannot be interpreted with certainty.

-For example: (a) A typical riddle is posed by the story’s ending: if, as we have seen, the narrator has been reduced the condition of a grovelling beast, or of an infant tied by the umbilical cord, who is speaking to us now?
+(a) A riddle is posed by the story’s ending: if, as we have seen, the narrator has been reduced the condition of a grovelling beast, or of an infant tied by the umbilical cord, who is speaking to us now?

-(b) A further example of the text’s contradictory impulse simultaneously to give and to withhold information is the refusal to define the upper room in which the narrator spends much of her time.
+(b) A further example of the text’s contradictory impulse, simultaneously to give and to withhold information, is the refusal to define the upper room in which the narrator spends much of her time.
 Successive descriptions present this room as a nursery, a playroom, a gymnasium, and as the equivalent of a padded cell.
-Even the most careful and repeated readings do not resolve this issue.
-This ambiguity on a subject about which a reader might well expect clarity suggests that the room is a “metaphor,” or a suggestive feature, rather than a “symbol,” or an image that has a simple one-for-one correlation with its referent.
-The forward drive of the narration demonstrates at last that the room is indeed being used as a place of confinement for the insane; but this impulse is hindered and ultimately thwarted by the contrary “concealing” impulse that has put forward so many other interpretations.
+Even the most careful and repeated readings do not resolve this riddle.
+This ambiguity on a subject about which a reader might well expect clarity suggests that the room is a “metaphor,” or a suggestive feature, rather than a “symbol,” or an image that has a one-for-one correlation with its referent.
+The forward drive of the narration finally reveals that the room is indeed being used as a place of confinement for the insane; but this impulse is hindered and ultimately thwarted by the contrary “concealing” impulse that has put forward so many other interpretations.
 We never discover the precise purpose for which the upper room was designed and furnished.

 C. Exposing Patriarchal Discourse

 Janice Haney-Peritz outlines a fascinating, if not in every respect convincing, resolution of the pervasive disjointedness, ambiguity and contradictions of “The Yellow Wallpaper.”
 She argues that the narrator is miming, or imitating the ubiquitous discourse of patriarchy.
-This is a version of the idea, common in recent literary theory, that language itself enshrines and reproduces the power structures of society.
-Much of the disjointedness and contradictions of the text, as outlined above, stems from the narrator’s oscillation between repeating attitudes which she has been taught, and which are constantly reinforced by those around her, and by expressing what she herself genuinely believes and thinks.
+This is a version of the idea, common in feminist and other subversive literary theory, that language enshrines and reproduces the power structures of society.
+Much of the disjointedness and contradictions of ‘The Yellow Wallpaper,’ as outlined above, stems from the narrator’s oscillation between repeating attitudes which she has been taught, and which are constantly reinforced by those around her, and by expressing what she herself genuinely believes and thinks.
 To this extent at least the text supports Haney-Peritz’s argument.

 D. Symbolism

 Symbolism is a fourth interpretative tool applicable to “The Yellow Wallpaper.”
 The representations just discussed, of the room as a nursery, a playroom, and a gymnasium, makes the point that the narrator’s situation is a profound denial of her adulthood–of the autonomy and self-confidence characteristic of maturity.
-She is reduced to the status of a child, an idea inherent in the refusal at the time “The Yellow Wallpaper” was written to grant women the vote or full control over their inheritances.
-The infantilising of the wife is also seen in the way John relates to her, which is fatherly, and subsumes her adulthood in terms such as “blessed little Goose,” and in speaking to her in the third person: “she shall be as sick as she pleases” (Diddums!).
+She is reduced to the status of a child, an idea inherent in the refusal, at the time “The Yellow Wallpaper” was written, to grant women the vote and full control over their inheritances.
+The infantilising of the wife is also seen in the way John relates to her, which is fatherly, subsumes her adulthood in terms such as “blessed little Goose,” and speaks to her in the third person: “she shall be as sick as she pleases” (Diddums!).

 Gilman’s story therefore incorporates a complex series of parallels and correspondences.
 We have seen that Haney-Peritz points to a key correspondence by showing that the unpredictability, disjointedness, ambiguity and contradictions of the text embody aspects of patriarchal discourse.
 The shapelessness of the text finds a further correspondence in the pattern of the wallpaper, which thus becomes a material representation in fiction – in other words, a symbol – for pervasive, complicated patriarchal linguistic and social structures, fissured as these nevertheless are by contradictions and gaps.